Let's say that you're looking for a place to stay on a trip out of town. The only problem is that a hotel is out of the question because:

 So, what can you do?
 Try Airbnb.com, that's what!

 Airbnb (as in "Air Bed and Breakfast") is a service that lets property owners rent out their spaces to travelers looking for a place to stay.
-People can rent a space for multiple people to share, a shared space with private rooms for individual guests, or -- sometimes -- the entire property for themselves!
+People can rent a space for multiple people to share, a shared space with private rooms, or the entire property for themselves!

 Airbnb was started in 2008 by Brian Chesky and Joe Gebbia, two industrial designers who had recently moved to San Francisco.
 Unable to afford the rent for their loft at the time, the pair decided to make up the money they needed by renting out their apartment to people who couldn't find hotels to stay at while attending nearby trade shows.
 Joined by architect Nathan Blecharczyk, Chesky and Gebbia set up air beds in the apartment's living room for their guests to sleep on, and cooked their guests homemade breakfast in the morning.